2600hz/libwebphone/docs/lwpUserAgent.md

 Additionally, if lwpCallList is not available this will terminate any active calls first ensuring only one call is active at a time.

+If custom_headers are provided they will be merged with any configured headers.
+The format of each string should be the full, valid SIP header.
+For example: "X-Foo: bar"

 #### hangupAll()